 But, where is that information stored exactly?
 And how does all of this work?

-The Workings of the Internet
+What Are the Workings of the Internet?

 Every device connected to a router or hub has access to a network through Wi-Fi or a cable.

 The network in question can be a local network or the internet.

 A local network is a network of devices connected in one area.
 These can be internal networks for companies or networks that we have in our houses.
 The internal network can also be connected to the internet.